How to Make Sea Glass Bottles for a Coastal Tablescape

 Styling My Coastal Tablescape with Sea Glass Bottles

 Now I was ready to style our tablescape.
-The setting for our romantic alfresco tablescape is our patio.
-This is not our new, recently restored teak patio table, but our original table.
-Our cushions are Sunbrella fabric in the color of Air Blue Resort that I bought at Frontgate.
-We still use them, but they are not as clean today!
+The setting for our romantic alfresco tablescape is our backyard on our restored teak patio table.

 I love the contrast between the casualness of the coastal plates and our sterling silver.

-This wine cooler that I gave Sweet Shark several years ago is perfect for keeping a bottle of white wine chilled on a warm summer night.
+This wine cooler that I gave Sweet Shark several years ago is perfect for keeping a bottle of wine chilled on a summer night.

 The tablescape is almost ready.
+I added a few votive candles for more ambiance.
 We’re just waiting for the sun to set to light the candles.

 I love how my DIY sea glass bottles provide color and softness as a focal point.
 And, of course, nothing beats candles for romance and ambiance.

-A year later, I used the turquoise sea glass bottles in a fall tablescape, which took on a totally different look.
+I have also used the turquoise sea glass bottles in a fall tablescape, which took on a totally different look.
 Pretty amazing how one thing can look so different.

-This summer, I placed the sea glass bottles in my kitchen cabinets.
-I love them here too.
+I have also used the sea glass bottles in my kitchen cabinets and on the mantel.
 There are so many possibilities for using DIY sea glass bottles in your home decor; I hope that you will try this easy project.

 Need more tablescape ideas?
 Take a look at this Pretty Pink Patio Table Setting.